sitepi/sdwan/README.md

 A lightweight and efficient Software-Defined Wide Area Network (SD-WAN) client implementation.

 ## Get Network ID
-Visit https://sitepi.net/ to register an account, create a network, and obtain your network ID
+Visit https://sitepi.net/ to register an account, create a network, and bind your site(public key) to the network

+## provisioning code
+Also, you can input the provisioning code of the network when installing the site program, and the site will be automatically bound to the network

 ## Requirements